koalalorenzo/blog/content/posts/202011-hashicorp-nomad-backpack.md

 [^format]: YAML might not be the most loved format, I do believe I can adjust the code to support multiple human-readable formats 🤔

+[^equivalent]: a _Pack_ is the equivalent of an "Helm Chart", open for suggestion if the name is not following the travelling theme 😜

 [^binhelp]: I think the core is to make it easy: `backpack help` might do the trick!